About the Department

 Captain Paul Haase

 Captain Paul Haase began his career with the Pella Police Department in 2002.
 Prior to joining the Pella Police Department, Captain Haase was a member of the Iowa Army National Guard 186th Military Police Company beginning in 1996 and deploying to Iraq in support of Operation Iraqi Freedom in 2003.
 Captain Haase has held many positions within the department including patrol officer, narcotics detective, internet crimes investigator, precision driving instructor, anti-biased trainer, and field training officer.
 Haase was promoted to the rank of Police Lieutenant in 2011 and was promoted to Police Captain in 2020.

-Haase earned his bachelor’s degree in Business Management from William Penn University and is a graduate of the School of Police Staff and Command at the Northwestern University Center for Public Safety, and of the FBI National Academy session 284.
+Haase earned his bachelor’s degree in Business Management from William Penn University, is a graduate of the School of Police Staff and Command at the Northwestern University Center for Public Safety, and of the FBI National Academy session 284.